anumodnair/docs/Corporate-Rewards-API.md

 `/brands/?page=2`

 ### `Brand Cities`
-Returns the brand Cities details of a brand
+Returns the Cities where the brand stores are located

 - **Endpoint** `/brands/<brand_code>/locations/`
 - **Returns** JSON Object with the result of your request